 - a.
 To include the calculation on a union report, select the union from the Union list. - b.
-To include the payroll calculation on certified payroll reports, select the type of benefit in the Benefit list. - c.
-To report the calculation total in a box on T-4 slips, enter the box number in the T-4 Box field. - d.
-To exclude the calculation from T-4 slips, select the Exclude from T-4 slips box. - 10.
-Select the following check boxes that apply to the payroll calculation: - Use in Paygroup Benefits - Display on Cheque - Disposable Earnings - Default to New Employees - 11.
-On the File menu, click Save.
+To include the payroll calculation on certified payroll reports, select the type of benefit in the Benefit list. - C. To report the calculation total in a box on T4 slips, enter the box number in the T4 Box field. - d.
+To exclude the calculation from T-4 slips, select the Exclude from T4 slips box. - 10.
+Select the following check boxes that apply to the payroll calculation: - · Use in Paygroup Benefits - · Display on Cheque - Disposable Earnings - · Default to New Employees

+11. Click File > Save.